- Oops!Something went wrong.Please try again later.

 Does Earnings Surprise History Hold Any Clue?

 Analysts often consider to what extent a company has been able to match consensus estimates in the past while calculating their estimates for its future earnings.
 So, it's worth taking a look at the surprise history for gauging its influence on the upcoming number.

-For the last reported quarter, it was expected that First Financial would post earnings of $0.39 per share when it actually produced earnings of $0.41, delivering a surprise of +5.13%.
+For the last reported quarter, it was expected that First Financial would post earnings of $0.39 per share when it actually produced earnings of $0.39, delivering no surprise.